Home Insurance Without Inspection: Options, Virtual Inspections & What to Know

 • Pre-existing issues may void future claims

-• Fewer insurer options — may lose access to preferred markets
+• Fewer insurer options, may lose access to preferred markets

 The bottom line: skipping an inspection is a short-term convenience that can create long-term financial exposure.
 A clean inspection report, on the other hand, can actually lower your premium by confirming the home's good condition.
-If cost is your concern, explore cheap home insurance strategies that don't require cutting corners on coverage.
+If cost is your concern, explore older home insurance strategies that don't require cutting corners on coverage.

 Frequently Asked Questions